cal-itp/data-infra/docs/datasets_and_tables/gtfs_rt.md

 | `views.validation_rt_*` | User-friendly tables for analyzing GTFS RT validation data |

 ## View Tables

+Note that this data is still a work in progress, so no views have been created yet.

 | Tablename | Description | Notes |
 |----- | -------- | -------|